 Z score = ( x – µ ) / σ

 Z score = (800-700) / 180

 Z score = 0.56

-Now that we have Eric’s Z score, we will make use of the Z-table to predict how good or bad Eric performed compared to his batch mates.
-Since Eric’s Z score value is positive, we will use the Z-table with positive values (Table 1.2).
+Now that we have Eric’s Z score which we know is a positive 0.56 and we know which corresponding table to pick for it, we will make use of the positive Z-table (Table 1.2) to predict how good or bad Eric performed compared to his batch mates.

 Why are there two Z tables?